tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 Only—nothing happened.

 No words.
 No sentences.
 No punctuation.
-Not even a pity-period.
+Not even a pity period.

 The page stayed blank.

 I mashed the keys harder.
-Nothing.
+Still nothing.

 I sighed, face-planting onto the desk and cradling my head like it might keep the shame in.
-“How the hell am I supposed to write my ending with a busted *fucking* typewriter?”
+How the hell was I supposed to write an ending with a busted typewriter?

-Silence answered.

 Then it clicked.

 Not metaphorically.

-Literally.
+Literally clicked.

-The typewriter *clicked*—low and alive, like it was clearing its throat, and the keys began to move on their own.
+The typewriter made a sound like it was clearing its throat, and the keys began to move on their own.
 One by one, deliberate and clean, like fingers guided by something long dead and very patient.

 *CLACK.
 CLACK.
 CLACK.*

 I sat up, watching in numb disbelief as the words etched themselves onto the parchment like stigmata.
 My pulse thundered.
+Was it writing my death sentence?
+Or just spilling all my worst secrets onto the page for whoever found my body?

 And then I frowned.

-It was… a *work report*?
+It wasn't writing any of that.

+The stupid thing was writing a work report.

 Boilerplate.
 Standard.
 A 431C: Threat Classification Summary.

+No kidding.

-I’d filed a dozen of them just this week—boring death-sheets for monsters we couldn’t kill and didn’t understand.
-But this one… this one made my skin crawl.
+I’d filed a dozen of them this week alone—boring death-sheets for monsters we couldn’t kill and didn’t understand.
+But this one…

-Not because of the formatting.

-Because of the subject.
+I leaned forward, the unease creeping back into my bones.

+No, this report wasn't boilerplate.
+It wasn't standard.
+This report was making my skin crawl with every word punched onto the page.

 **ENTITY DESIGNATION:** THE UNWRITTEN ONE